Nikola Sarić (artist)

-Nikola Sarić (born 6 June 1985 in Bajina Bašta) is a Serbian German painter focussing on Christian sacral art.
+Nikola Sarić (born 6 June 1985 in Bajina Bašta) is a German graded artist of Serbian descent focussing on painting and sculpting.

 Life

 Sarić grew up in Bajina Bašta, Serbia and went to Belgrade in 2000 to study at the TehnoArt School, changed in 2005 to study at the University of Belgrade at the faculty of restoration and conservation, before, in 2006 starting to study at the Academy of the Serbian Orthodox Church for Art and Conservation, where he graduated in 2014.
 Since 2011 he lives in Hannover, Germany.